Course overview + the shell

 do something as root.
 Though make sure you first double-check that you

 One thing you need to be root in order to do is writing to the

-parameters as files, so that you can easily reconfigure the kernel on
+files, so that you can easily reconfigure the kernel on the fly without

 By writing a value into that file, we can change the screen brightness.
 Your first instinct might be to do something like: